blissland/blissflixx/README.md

 # RUNNING THE SERVER

-Once the configurations is complete you can start the server by running:
+Once the configuration script is complete you can start the server by running:

     ./blissflixx.py